 - Disease Treatment: to treat many clinical conditions including skin problems.

-- Adjunct Therapy: to complement the primary treatment to treat diseases including otitis, urinary crystals & stones, UTI, IBD, CHF, cancer, renal failur, and liver failure.
+- Adjunct Therapy: to complement the primary treatment to treat diseases including otitis, urinary crystals & stones, UTI, IBD, CHF, cancer, renal failure, and liver failure.

 It is important to know the various methods of preparations used to alter the energetic properties of food.
 Cooking methods that involve more cooking time, higher temperature, greater pressure and dryness add more warming qualities to food, such as store-bought foods.
 Refinement of foods makes the food both hotter and higher in energy.
 It also removes many of the vital factors that make foods wholesome and recognizable by our bodies.

 Fresh food preparation versus manufactured is important in the utilization of food by the body for therapy.
-Dr. A will sometimes recommend using a crock pot with specific diet guidelines for our patients depending on their medical conditions.
-Home cooked diets are easy to make in a crock pot, are labor saving, are wholesome, and each food item is not significantly changed since it is cooked slowly.
+We will sometimes recommend using a crock pot with specific diet guidelines for our patients depending on their medical conditions.
+Home cooked diets are easy to make in a

 Bone soup is an excellent addition to the meals of many pets.
 Please speak with the doctors before adding to your pet’s diet to make sure it is appropriate.